 Import and Share

-Importing and exporting brushes allows you to give and receive unique tools.
+Importing and exporting brushes allows you to share and receive unique brushes.

 Import Procreate (.brush) and Adobe® Photoshop® (.ABR) brushes into Procreate.